You are viewing the Caracas chapter Global New York Acarigua

 Founder · Institutional strategy · E&R platform

 Founder of E&R and operational architect of the program.
-Venezuelan based in Barcelona, with training in marketing, contemporary art and the development of cultural platforms oriented toward social impact, institutional communication and partnership building.
+Venezuelan cultural strategist with training in marketing, contemporary art and the development of cultural platforms oriented toward social impact, institutional communication and partnership building.

 Local Coordination